Seriously guys, I LOVE grain free granola!!!

 Grain free granola is so easy to throw together!

-It’s great to make at the beginning of the week and stash in the fridge for low carb breakfasts and snacks. (check out my topping and serving recs below!)
+It’s a great mix to throw together at the beginning of the week and stash in the fridge for low carb breakfasts and snacks– check out my topping and serving recs below!
 Here’s how to make grain free granola:

 1. Toss nuts in a food processor.

 The number of times you do this will depend on the nuts you’re using to make grain free granola.
 For softer nuts (think walnuts, cashews and pecans) you’ll want to pulse no more than 5 times.
-For harder nuts (peanuts, almonds, hazelnuts), I prefer 10+.
+For harder nuts (peanuts, almonds, hazelnuts), I prefer 10+ good pulses.

 Pause the food processor and clean the sides to incorporate the grain free granola nuts together until they’ve reached the size you’d like them to be.